BrakingChanges/SSA-eAIP/docs/kenya/hkmo.md

 **Moi International Airport** (IATA: MBA, ICAO: HKMO) is an international airport in Mombasa, the second-largest city in [Kenya](https://eaip2.vatssa.com/kenya/).
 In 2020, the airport was heralded as the "Best Airport in Africa" (with under 2 million passengers annually) by Airports Council International.

 Moi International Airport serves the city of Mombasa and surrounding communities.
-It lies approximately 425 kilometres, by air, southeast of [Jomo Kenyatta International Airport](Jomo Kenyatta International Airport) ( [HKJK](HKJK) ), the largest and busiest airport in the country.
+It lies approximately 425 kilometres, by air, southeast of [Jomo Kenyatta International Airport](Jomo Kenyatta International Airport) ( [HKJK](hkjk.md) ), the largest and busiest airport in the country.
 Mombasa Airport is operated by Kenya Airports Authority.
 It was named after former Kenyan President **Daniel arap Moi** during his tenure.

 More information available at [Wikipedia](https://en.wikipedia.org/wiki/Moi_International_Airport).

+!!! warning ""

+    The information contained in this platform is for flight simulation purposes only and shall not be used, under any circumstances, for real world aviation.

 #### Aerodrome Data